github/docs/content/apps/creating-github-apps/writing-code-for-a-github-app/building-ci-checks-with-a-github-app.md

 - Has webhooks active
 - Uses a webhook URL that you can receive locally
 - Has the "Checks" repository permission
-- Subscribes to the "Checks" webhook event
+- Subscribes to the "Check suite" and "Check run" webhook events

 The following steps will guide you through configuring a {% data variables.product.prodname_github_app %} with these settings.
 For more information about {% data variables.product.prodname_github_app %} settings, see "[AUTOTITLE](/apps/creating-github-apps/creating-github-apps/creating-a-github-app)."